bloominstituteoftechnology/ios-sprint-challenge-ice-cream-shop/README.md

 10. Create a new `Cone` constant.
 Use the shop's `orderCone` function to assign the constant a `Cone` value.
 11. Using that new `Cone` constant, call its `eat` function without unwrapping the constant.
 12. Print the shop's `totalSales` and make sure that it has increased since you ordered a cone in step 10.

-Validate your work through running your playground and ensure that your code operates as designed.